A10Computer/AIHub50/README.md

 **Ideal for beginners and professionals who regularly work with various AI tools.**

-The ZIP file contains an executable file "AI-Hub.exe" - Administrator rights are not required.
+The ZIP file contains an executable file "AIHubUltra.exe" - Administrator rights are not required.

 Free to use